 Casa Grande Ruins National Monument

-Through years of extensive research, archeologists concluded that the Ancestral Sonoran Desert People built their community due to the location’s rich fertile soils and the abundance of water sources.
-They painstakingly hand-dug an impressive irrigation canal system (Hohokam) that would aid in sustaining their farming and artistic livelihoods.
+Through years of extensive research, archeologists conclude that the Ancestral Sonoran Desert People built their community due to the location’s rich fertile soils and the abundance of water sources.
+The natives painstakingly hand-dug an impressive Hohokam irrigation canal system that would aid in sustaining their farming and artistic livelihoods.

-The Ancestral Sonoran Desert People erected earthen buildings and walls, thus, creating their own compound that lasted for centuries.
-And some of those walls and structures remain today.
+The Ancestral Sonoran Desert People would erect earthen buildings and walls; creating their own compound that lasted for centuries.
+And small remnants of those walls and structures remain today.

 Also known as the Hohokam Indians, they dressed very simple using animal hides and woven fibers from plants for their breechcloths.
 In the winter, they dressed in heavier buckskins, woven blankets and cloths.
 And because of the desert terrain, they made sandals to protect their feet.
 The Hohokams were farmers; growing cotton, beans, squash and corn.

-Casa Grande Ruins was Discovered
+Casa Grande Ruins RE-Discovered

-Fun Fact: In 1833, Brigadier General Stephen Watts Kearny was deemed Father of the United States Cavalry.
+HISTORY FUN FACT: In 1833, Brigadier General Stephen Watts Kearny was deemed Father of the United States Cavalry.

 Casa Grande Ruins Abandoned and Vandalized

-Casa Grande Ruins Proclaimed a National Monument
+Casa Grande Ruins becomes a National Monument